-Homiletics IV-Evangelistic and Special Events Preaching
+Homiletics-Evangelistic and Special Events Preaching

 Addresses the needs of special preaching events such as evangelistic crusades, weddings, funerals, and dedications.
-Includes participation in the weekly Religion Round Table seminars, a practicum assignment, and supervised field preaching.
 Weekly lab required.
-Prerequisite: RELP333.
+Prerequisite: RELP330.
 Spring

 Foundations of Youth Ministry

 Designed for the youth specialist who wishes to work as a youth pastor, youth director, academy Bible teacher, or in any other youth-training capacity.
 Fall